jongio/vscodespaces/vs-online/reference/configuring.md

 ## Container provisioning

 Start provisioning a container by including a **devcontainer.json** file in the project repository.
 A terminal containing the details of the build process will appear, and can be used to aid in diagnosing creation failures.

+### Image support

+Add the `image` argument and value to a **devcontainer.json** file in the project repository.
+The image must be in a public repository.

+A possible workflow to speed up environment creations would be to create this image as part of a Continuous Integration process and reference a particular tag here.

 ### Dockerfile support